 - Appropriate sensory responses to allow your child to participate in everyday activities such as completing routine hygiene activities (washing hair, brushing teeth, getting dressed), eating a varied diet and being able to settle for play and learning opportunities

-If you feel that your child might benefit from seeing an occupational therapist for advice around the completion of everyday activities, please contact our intake service on (02) 6205 1246
+If you feel that your child might benefit from seeing an occupational therapist please contact Intake on (02) 6207 8884 to request a consultation with an occupational therapist, or complete our online referral form.